jasancheg/electronApps/sailsAsRestAPI-angularAsFrontEnd/readme.md

 ## Dev

-for use the electron-packager cli
+For use the [electron-packager](https://github.com/maxogden/electron-packager) cli
 ```
 npm i electron-packager -g
 ```